mohamedmosilhy/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-a console Rock Paper Scissors game that makes you play with the computer for 5 rounds and tells you after that who is the winner.
+a webpage Rock-Paper-Scissors game in it you can play against the computer.

 ## skills demonstrated
+- basic html concepts
 - basic javascript concepts
+- DOM Manipulation and Events
+- basic css concepts